Media article

 Even in the erstwhile regime, healthcare services were exempted from the levy of service tax.
 This is the first time in the history of indirect tax laws, where such services have been brought under the tax net.

 According to the inputs from the National Sample Survey, more than two third of the total patients seeking medical care in India choose a private hospital, while only 38 per cent use public health facilities for in-patient care.
 India also has one of the highest levels of out-of-pocket expenditures on health in the world, Indians spend 65 per cent of the total expenditure on health straight out of their pocket.
 In such a situation, imposing tax on the healthcare services would further increase the expenditures of the individuals on such services.
-Further, this change will only impact the private sector hospitals, as the services provided by the government are anyways out of GST ambit (except certain specified services).
+Further, this change will only impact the private sector hospitals, as the services provided by the government are anyway out of GST ambit (except certain specified services).

 Planning a trip?
 Be ready to spend more as all hotel rooms to be taxed under GST